zaafonin/vs_oddities/README.md

 ## Features:
 - Various bug fixes:
 - - Newly created ships retain the biome they were created in.
 No more mismatch of grass colors!
-- - World weather applies to ships correctly.
+- - ~~World weather applies to ships correctly.
 Snow's falling around?
-It will pile up on your ship as well.
+It will pile up on your ship as well.~~ Implemented in VS2 now.
 - - Lighting on ships accounts for lights in the world around them.
 Ships parked in dark areas will be dark as well.
-- - Vanilla sculk now works both in world and on ships.
-This also applies to [Echo Chest](https://github.com/Fuzss/echochest), helping you to collect items around you while being on a ship.
+- - ~~Vanilla sculk now works both in world and on ships.
+This also applies to [Echo Chest](https://github.com/Fuzss/echochest), helping you to collect items around you while being on a ship.~~ Merged into VS2.
-- - Better handling of entities tied to ships (minecarts, leashes, etc.)
+- - ~~Better handling of entities tied to ships (minecarts, leashes, etc.)~~ Merged into VS2, aside from minecarts snapping to ship rails.
 - - Sensible default masses for blocks without a defined weight; no more 1000 kg slabs, panes and trapdoors.
 - More integration with [Create](https://github.com/Creators-of-Create/Create):
 - - Blaze burners, basins, mixers interact with each other even on different ships.